 But inbound marketing goes beyond lead generation to nurture the leads you’ve attracted.
 Once you’ve captured the contact information of someone, you now have a lead that you know is interested in your services.
 It also helps to establish trust and value with your prospect during their buying process.
 Your job is to nurture leads with additional valuable information and resources until that person is ready to make a purchase.

-Lead generation and inbound marketing should have a significant role in any B2B marketing strategy.
-Unless you’re selling $10 widgets, most prospects will need to be educated on the impact of their pain points, how the solution you sell solves that pain, and why you’re the one to deliver that solution.Editor's Note: This post was originally published on August 4, 2017, and has been updated.
+Lead generation and inbound marketing play significant role in any B2B marketing strategy.
+Prospects need to be educated on the impact of their pain points, how the solution you sell solves that pain, and why you’re the one to deliver that solution.Editor's Note: This post was originally published on August 4, 2017, and has been updated.